angelTCC/PythonAutomationDashboard/README.md

 * Automate file handling and data storage.
 * Build a simple desktop GUI to visualize real-time data.
 * Schedule tasks to run automatically.
-* Gain practical experience aligned with your learning course.

----

 ## Features